Solar Halos – Defining The "Rings" Around The Sun

 What Is A Solar Halo?

-The introduction already provided a brief description of what this spectacular-looking meteorological phenomenon around the sun is.
-To better understand its formation, though, one first needs a more elaborate and detailed definition.
+The introduction provided a brief description of what this spectacular-looking meteorological phenomenon around the sun is.
+To better understand its formation, though, we first need a more detailed definition.

-Rings (or halos) around the sun are the refraction of the sunlight by millions of ice crystals present in cirrus clouds drifting at a height of 6000 meters (20 000 feet) or more above the earth's surface.
+Rings (or halos) around the sun are the result of sunlight being refracted by millions of ice crystals present in cirrus clouds drifting at a height of 6000 meters (20 000 feet) or more above the earth’s surface.

-The hazy rings appear at a radius of approximately 22 degrees around the sun, which are characterized by various degrees of predominantly rainbow colors and an undefined, fuzzy border.
+The hazy rings appear at a radius of approximately 22 degrees around the sun, and are characterized by varying degrees of rainbow colors and an undefined, fuzzy border.

-It occurs in the upper troposphere, where temperatures are too low for water droplets to remain in their liquid form.
-The hexagon shape of the ice crystals breaks the sunlight up and refracts back to Earth.
+It occurs in the upper troposphere, where temperatures are too low for water to remain in its liquid form.
+The hexagonal shape of the ice crystals breaks the sunlight up and redirects it back to Earth.

 A solar halo goes by many different names.
-Sometimes it is simply referred to as "the ring around the sun."
-The scientific community refers to it as a 22° halo, but it is also known as a halo, sun halo, 46° halo, or rainbow halo.
+Sometimes it is simply referred to as “the ring around the sun” or “sun halo.”
+The scientific community refers to it as a 22° halo, and its formation is similar to that of other halos, such as the rare 46° halo.

 The color of a solar halo varies from a faint rainbow color to a pale white tint.
 The rainbow colors are the result of the ice crystals breaking up the white light into its primary colors.
 Sometimes, though, the primary colors combine and blend together to form a white tint.

-The halo is not visible to everyone where the sun shines through Cirrus clouds.
+The halo is not visible to everyone when the sun shines through Cirrus clouds.
 It depends on your physical location in relation to the position of the sun.
-Depending on your position, the ice crystals refract the light from the sun at just the right angle to see the occurrence.
+Depending on your position, the ice crystals refract the light from the sun at just the right angle for the halo to be visible.

-A solar halo is exactly the same phenomenon that occurs during the daytime around another celestial body.
-The halo you see around the moon is the same meteorological phenomenon.
+A solar halo is the same phenomenon you can see around the moon at night.
+The halo you see around the moon is the same meteorological effect.
 Instead of sunlight, though, it is the moonlight that is refracted in this case.

 What Causes The Ring Around The Sun

-As mentioned in the previous section, the rings you see around the sun result from the ice crystals in cirrus clouds refracting and reflecting the light in such a way that you can see a ring appearing from your location on the planet's surface.
+As mentioned, the rings you see around the sun result from the ice crystals in cirrus clouds refracting the light in such a way that you can see a ring appearing from your location on the planet’s surface.

-A few things need to be in place in order, though, to observe these rings surrounding the sun clearly.
+A few things need to be in place in order to observe these rings surrounding the sun clearly.

 Characteristics Of The Rings Around The Sun

-The ring around the sun has a mostly rainbow-colored hue but can also display a pale white color as a result of primary colors blending together and canceling each other out.
-This a direct result of the hexagon shape of the ice crystals.
+The ring around the sun has a mostly rainbow-colored hue but can also display a pale white color as a result of primary colors overlapping and blending together.
+This is a direct result of the hexagonal shape of the ice crystals.

-Like the shape of raindrops causing the different colors in a rainbow to appear, the faceted (hexagon) shape of ice crystals refracts the light of the sun and breaks it up into its primary colors.
+Like the shape of raindrops causing the different colors in a rainbow to appear, the faceted (hexagonal) shape of ice crystals refracts the sunlight and breaks it up into its primary colors.

-This is why you will occasionally notice some rings around the sun to have a red tint on the inside and a blue tint on the outside.
+This is why you will occasionally notice that some rings around the sun have a red tint on the inside and a blue tint on the outside.

 As the sun is much brighter than the moon, the rings around the sun not only display a rainbow-colored hue but also appear much brighter and clearly defined due to the increased luminescence.

-What is also very noticeable is the fact that the sky between the edge of the sun and the halo always appears darker than the rest of the sky.
+What is also very noticeable is that the sky between the edge of the sun and the halo always appears darker than the rest of the sky.

-On rare occasions, one may also catch a very rare glimpse of not one but a double halo surrounding the sun.
+On rare occasions, one may also catch a glimpse of not one but a double halo surrounding the sun.

-Over centuries, many cultures worldwide believed a ring around the sun is a sign that rainy weather is on the way.
+Over centuries, many cultures worldwide believed a ring around the sun was a sign that rainy weather was on the way.
 This is neither a myth nor a superstition.
-The presence of high cirrus clouds is very often an indication of wet and stormy weather on the way.
+The presence of high cirrus clouds is very often an indication of wet and stormy weather approaching.

 During biblical times, the rainbow was used as a sign from God as evidence of His covenant with Noah to never flood the Earth again.
-The rainbow-colored halo around the sun has the name significance as the traditional rainbow.
+The rainbow-colored halo around the sun has been given the same symbolic meaning as the traditional rainbow.

 In African mythology, a solar halo is seen as a sign of great change ahead.
 (They also believe that it signals the arrival of rain, which is more in line with scientific evidence.)